sftpplus/sftpplus-docs/src/doc_source/quick-start/local-manager.rst

 * Convert SSH Keys from and to OpenSSH, SSH.com, Putty, etc format.

 ..  note::
-    When applying changes from Local Manager, there might be a delay of 0.5 seconds until the changes are actually applied.
+    When applying changes from Web Manager, there might be a delay of 0.5 seconds until the changes are actually applied.

 ..  note::
-    When removing a component which is already running, from within the Local Manager, it will stop automatically.
+    When removing a component which is already running, from within the Web Manager, it will stop automatically.

 Indicating errors
 -----------------

-The Local Manager indicates the state of a service, transfer, authentication method, event handler or resource.
+The Web Manager indicates the state of a service, transfer, authentication method, event handler or resource.
 If there are issues that have risen in an attempt to start these, the Local Manager can also provide details.